 The tensile strength of a high-strength bolt is the product of its ultimate tensile strength per unit area and some area through the threaded portion.
 This area, called the tensile stress area, is a derived quantity that is a function of the relative thread size and pitch.
 For the usual sizes of structural bolts, it is about 75 percent of the nominal cross-sectional area of the bolt.
 Hence, the nominal tensile strengths per unit area given in Table 5.1 are 0.75 times the tensile strength of the bolt material.
-According to Equation 5.1, the nominal area of the bolt is then used to calculate the design strength in tension.
-The nominal strengths so-calculated are intended to form the basis for comparison with the externally applied bolt tension plus any additional tension that results from prying action that is produced by deformation of the connected elements.
+According to Equation 5.1, the nominal area of the bolt is then used to calculate the design strength or allowable strength in tension.
+The strengths so-calculated are intended to form the basis for comparison with the externally applied bolt tension plus any additional tension that results from prying action that is produced by deformation of the connected elements.

 If pretensioned bolts are used in a joint that loads the bolts in tension, the question arises as to whether the pretension and the applied tension are additive.
 Because the compressed parts are being unloaded during the application of the external tensile force, the increase in bolt tension is minimal until the parts separate (Kulak et al., 1987; pp. 263-266).
 Thus, there will be little increase in bolt force above the pretension load under service loads.
-After the parts separate, the bolt acts as a tension member, as expected, and its design strength is that given in Equation 5.1 multiplied by the resistance factor φ .
+After the parts separate, the bolt acts as a tension member, as expected.